davetron5000/naildrivin5.com/_posts/2019-07-10-the-frightening-state-security-around-npm-package-management.md

 The problem stems from three issues, each compounding the other:

-* NPMs management of transitive dependencies that allows many versions of the same module to be active in one app.
+* NPM's management of transitive dependencies that allows many versions of the same module to be active in one app.
 * Core tooling lacking support to identify and remediate the inclusion if insecure modules.
 * Common use of the same `package.json` for client and server side bundles.